 Conversely, if you retire later than the statutory pension age, the retirement pension will be higher because PDN will then pay out the pension for a shorter period of time.

 This extra allocation of pension was extended on January 1, 2006 upon the transition to the pension scheme 2006.
 It is an extra pension commitment on prior years of service.
-The conditional pension entitlements associated with this commitment are not yet fully financed.
-This happens over a maximum of fifteen years beginning 1 January 2006.
+The conditional pension entitlements associated with this commitment are financed yet.
+This happened over a maximum of fifteen years beginning January 1, 2006 to December 31, 2020 inclusive.

-The conditional pension for the period 2006-2015 has been allocated.
-Before the remainder of the amount specified (in proportion to the financing) can be received as pension, the Board must first adopt a resolution on this and you must also remain a member of this pension scheme.
-If the remainder is allocated in 2020, it will be 52.4% of that amount.
-The portion allocated as of now is already listed on the pension statement and already counted in the amounts indicated under accrued pension and expectable pension.
-The remaining amount will be awarded on December 31, 2020 according to a percentage that will be determined in January 2021.
-You will see this on your 2021 UPS.
+Before the remainder of the amount specified (in proportion to the financing) can be received as pension, the Board had to first adopt a resolution on this and you also had to remain a member of this pension scheme.
+49.8% of that remaining amount was allocated in 2020.
+The fully allocated portion is already shown on the pension statement and factored into the amounts indicated under accrued pension and anticipated pension.

 What will your partner and children receive in the event of your death?